MrMugame/grbl/README.md

 ## Getting Started
 ### Hardware
-The connections are all over the place on the cnc shield!
-My connections are as follows (I would suggest testing the endstops after flashing the software with ugs):
+The connections are a bit funky.
+The motors are like in the tutorial and I have 32/1 microstepping.
+The connections are as follows (I would suggest testing the endstops after flashing the software with ugs):
 ![_](https://raw.githubusercontent.com/MrMugame/grbl/master/doc/Pinout.png)

 ### Software